carlosmenezes/fire-miner/README.md

 ## Miner Softwares Supported

-  At this moment only [EWBF Cuda Miner](https://github.com/nanopool/ewbf-miner), but contribution are welcome!
+  At this moment only [EWBF Cuda Miner](https://github.com/nanopool/ewbf-miner), but contributions are welcome!